 The procedure for transferring funds can get somewhat complex.
 If PayPal detects that you're using a VPN, it will lock your account to protect it from possible cyber threats.
 Under these circumstances, you'll have to send a copy of your ID to PayPal's security team to regain access to your account.

 Your bank may use similar security protocols, which will make using a VPN for internet banking tricky.
 However, it’s still critical to protect your personal information when you’re transferring money.
 Luckily, there are some easy hacks to overcome this without having your account locked.

 The most effective way to prevent this is to connect to a nearby VPN server.
 That way, it won't look like your connection is coming from outside the country.
 If you‘ve got an Australian PayPal account, for example, and you log in through a US VPN server, PayPal’s alarm bells will go off.

 If you’re looking for a good VPN to use with PayPal or online banking, prioritize services that offer WebRTC blocking.
 WebRTC blocking ensures that your browser won’t leak your geolocation.
-Surfshark prevents WebRTC leaks and gives you the option to use a dedicated IP so that PayPal won‘t recognize it as an address that belongs to a VPN company.
+CyberGhost prevents WebRTC leaks and gives you the option to use a dedicated IP so that PayPal won‘t recognize it as an address that belongs to a VPN company.

 For more information, check out our article about the Best VPNs for PayPal.

 VPNs are a powerful cybersecurity tool for protecting your personal data.
 By connecting to a remote server, you can bypass censorship and geoblocks, and even grab yourself a bargain when you’re shopping online.
 But it isn’t always necessary to leave your VPN on at all times.
 In fact, in some situations, it’s beneficial to switch it off for a while.